 - Exact pronunciation in IPA: [ja pətʲɪˈbʲe səsˈkuʨɪlsʲə]

 If you want to say it in the past tense you say: Я скучал по тебе, or я по тебе соскучился.
-The past tense is nice if you haven’t seen eachother for a while and you know see each other again.
+The past tense is nice if you haven’t seen each other for a while and you know you will see each other again.

 10 Other ways to say I miss you in Russian:

 Also, I’ll give you some other Russian phrases that kind of mean the same thing, but have a slight difference in meaning.
 So you can say different variations and surprise your Russian partner every time again.

 Just knowing one way to say I miss you is not enough.
 So here are 10 more ways that you can say something nice to your Russian partner to let her know that you miss her.

 |I miss you||Мне тебя не хватает.||mnye ti-bya nye hva-ta-yit)||To me there isn’t enough of you|

 |I am thinking about you.||Я думаю о тебе.||ya doo-ma-yoo o ti-bye||I think about you|